dirigible-ai/dirigible-node/EXAMPLES.md

 # Dirigible SDK examples

-This page contains practical examples of how to use the Dirigible SDK to monitor your AI workflows.
-We'll demonstrate both simple and advanced scenarios to show how Dirigible can help you track and analyze your LLM interactions.
+This page contains practical examples of how to use the Dirigible SDK to track your AI workflows.
+We'll demonstrate both simple and advanced scenarios to show how Dirigible can help you track and analyze your AI interactions and data artifacts.

 ## Table of Contents